JAYKALIA007/music-player/README.md

 TECHNICAL CHALLENGES:

-Dynamic Progress Tracking - Although I think it was a good to have considering this assignement but neverthless I felt it to be the most challenging.
+Dynamic Progress Tracking - Although I think it was a good to have feature considering this assignment but nevertheless it was a bit challenging.
 It's a dynamic music slider that tracks song progress, automatically updating and navigating between songs.